DRakkola/python-gh-pages/README.md

     Click on the "Save" button.

-## Important Note
+## Important Notes

-- This script is tested with Node v16.13.2.
-Make sure you have a compatible version of Node.js installed.
+- Node version must be the same as the deployable project.
+- You need to be connected to GitHub on your browser for the first credential confirmation.

 ## License